Study Leaders - Guidelines and Information on Course Proposals and Teaching

 If you are interested in teaching for us and are new to Osher at CMU, please contact the Curriculum Committee Co-Chairs, Byron Gottfried, email@example.com or Sally Cohen, firstname.lastname@example.org, or contact the Registrar, Lyn Decker, email@example.com.

-Completed forms are due to the Osher office by August 15, 2014.
+Completed forms are due to the Osher office by Tuesday, December 6, 2016.
 We will send an email acknowledgement when we receive your course proposal form.
-Study leaders who are not members and their significant other will be invited to membership after teaching a full-length, 5 to 6 week course.
+Study leaders who are not members and their significant other will be invited to membership upon completion of their first, 5 or 6-session course.

 Who are our Study Leaders?

 Our students are extremely interested in continuing their education.
 They have a lot of intellectual and physical energy, and participate in classes enthusiastically.
-Study Leaders find teaching them a very rewarding experience.
+Study Leaders find teaching at Osher at CMU a very rewarding experience.